VishnuVardhanKosuru/DoseMate/README.md

-**Medicine Time**

-_The Goal:_

-Medicine Time is an native android application meant to aid the forgetful and busy with remembering to take their daily medications.
+# 📱 DoseMate: Your Personal Medication Assistant 💊

+DoseMate is a native Android application designed to simplify medication management for the forgetful and busy.
+Whether you’re maintaining a daily schedule or supporting someone else, DoseMate ensures you never miss a dose! 🚨✨

+---

+## Why DoseMate? 🧐
-It is designed for users who need a little help keeping track of their medication schedule and who are dedicated to keeping the schedule.
+✔️ **Streamlined Medication Tracking**: Perfect for users who need a little extra help staying on track.
-The application allows the user to store pill objects and multiple alarms for those pills.
-Alarms have one time of day and can occur on multiple days of the week.
-The user is able to view their pills in a today view and can select date to view medicines.
+✔️ **Customizable Alarms**: Set up multiple alarms for each medication based on your schedule.
+✔️ **Flexible Scheduling**: Assign alarms to specific days of the week or multiple times a day.
+✔️ **Today View**: Quickly view all medications scheduled for the current day.
+✔️ **Date Selection**: Check medicines for any specific day at a glance.
-In addition, the application stores the history of when each medication was taken;
+✔️ **Usage History**: Keep a detailed log of when each medication was taken to monitor adherence.
-this will aid the user in keeping track of their medication usage.

-# DoseMate_v2
+---

+## Key Features 🚀
+🕒 **Personalized Alarms**: Create, modify, and manage alarms with ease.
+📅 **Daily Overview**: See all your medications for the day in one place.
+🔄 **Helping Hand Mode**: Track medications for loved ones with reminders tailored to their schedules.
+📖 **History Tracking**: Review past medication logs to understand your usage patterns.
+✨ **User-Friendly Design**: A clean and intuitive interface built for ease of use.

+---

+## See It in Action! 🎥
+Check out the **attached demo video** to experience how DoseMate simplifies medication management and keeps you organized.
+Your health, just a tap away!

+---

+🌟 **Stay healthy, stay on schedule – with DoseMate!** 🌟